initialxy/initialxy-points/docs/app-state.md

 ### Rewards
 - `GET /api/rewards`: Gets rewards for a parent
 - `POST /api/rewards`: Creates a new reward (parent-only)

-### Wishlist
-- `GET /api/wishlist`: Gets wishlist items for a specific child or the authenticated child
-- `POST /api/wishlist`: Adds a new wishlist item with a description
-- `POST /api/wishlist/[id]/approve`: Approves a wishlist item and creates a reward
-- `POST /api/wishlist/[id]/reject`: Rejects a wishlist item

 ## Setup and Development